Cast on 192 stitches with US size 6 (4 mm) circular needles. Place marker and join to work in the round.

 Transition to US size 7 (4.5 mm) circular needles.
-Following the Stripes pattern below, knit straight until lower body measures approximately 15.5 in / 39 cm.
-You may choose to end your stripes earlier or later if the body ends midway through a stripe.
+Following the Stripes pattern below, knit straight until lower body measures approximately 11.5 in / 29 cm.

 Knit 13 rounds in MC

-When knitting thick stripes like these, it is best to cut your yarn when changing colors.
+When knitting the thicker stripes, it is best to cut your yarn when changing colors.
 Keeping the yarn attached will leave long floats inside your garment that can easily get caught on things during wear.